Photodiagnosis and Photodynamic Therapy

 Dartmouth Digital Commons Citation

-Ribeiro de Souza, Ana Luiza; LaRochelle, Ethan; Marra, Kayla; Gunn, Jason; Davis, Scott C.; Samoke, Kimberley S.; Chapman, M. Shane; Maytin, Edward V.; Hasan, Tayyaba; and Pogue, Brian W., "Assessing Daylight & Low-Dose Rate Photodynamic Therapy Efficacy, Using Biomarkers of Photophysical, Biochemical and Biological Damage Metrics in Situ."
+de Souza, Ana Luiza Ribeiro; LaRochelle, Ethan; Marra, Kayla; Gunn, Jason; Davis, Scott C.; Samoke, Kimberley S.; Chapman, M. Shane; Maytin, Edward V.; Hasan, Tayyaba; and Pogue, Brian W., "Assessing Daylight & Low-Dose Rate Photodynamic Therapy Efficacy, Using Biomarkers of Photophysical, Biochemical and Biological Damage Metrics in Situ."
 (2017).
 Open Dartmouth: Published works by Dartmouth faculty.
 3973.